 Credit: Website development image via Shutterstock

-For entrepreneurs, having a Web presence can also be an effective way to market your business and compete with the bigger brands in your industry.
-With plenty of pricing options and easy-to-follow templates available, it's never been easier to carve out your own little corner of the Internet.
+Having a well-designed website can also be an effective way to market your business and compete with larger brands in your industry.
+With plenty of pricing options and easy-to-follow templates available, it's never been easier for budget-conscious companies to make themselves look as professional and polished as the "big guys."

 Determine the primary purpose of your website

-A business website generally serves one of two purposes: a space to provide general information about your company or a direct platform for e-commerce.
-If you don't plan to accept payments through your website, you won’t have as much work to do in setting it up.
-If you are a retailer or service provider and want to offer your customers the option to pay online, you’ll need to use an external service to receive your payments.
+A business website generally serves as a space to provide general information about your company or a direct platform for e-commerce.
+If you don't plan to accept payments through your website, you won't have as much work to do in setting it up.
+If you are a retailer or service provider and want to offer your customers the option to pay online, you'll need to use an external service to receive your payments, which will be discussed later in this article.

 Decide your domain name

 Your domain name is one of the most important features of your website.
 It's the URL you'll be sharing with your current and potential clients, and if you want to keep them coming back to your site, you need to make it something memorable.
-Try to keep it short, and steer clear abbreviations, acronyms and numbers if possible.
-The other thing you will need to decide is your Top Level Domain, or TLD.
-This is the suffix at the end of your domain name.
-It may be tempting to register a “.net” or “.biz” if your desired “.com” domain name is taken, but experts recommend adjusting your name and sticking with “.com” to avoid confusion for potential customers.
-Once you’ve selected your ideal domain name, you’ll need to confirm its availability and purchase it through a domain registrar.
+Try to keep it short, and steer clear of abbreviations, acronyms and numbers if possible, to avoid customer confusion.

 Choose a Web host

-Every website needs a host — a server where all of its data is stored for the public to access at all times.
-As a small business, hosting your own website is simply too large an expense, so you’ll need to select an external host.
-Depending on your budget, you can go a couple of different ways with this.
-A shared Web host, the least expensive option, means you'll be sharing a server with other sites.
-Dedicated hosting costs significantly more, but it means that you get your own private server and won't have to compete with other sites that could drag down the speed of yours.
-A relatively new option, cloud hosting, stores your information on an online infrastructure of servers.
-Many website owners who go with this option are pleased with its speed and scalability, but the shared nature of cloud hosting creates the potential for information security issues.
+Every website needs a "host," a server where all of its data is stored for the public to access at all times.
+As a small business, hosting your own website is simply too large an expense, so you'll need to select an external host.
+Depending on your budget, you can go a couple of different ways.
+A shared Web host, the least expensive option, means you'll share a server with other sites.
+Dedicated hosting costs significantly more, but it means that you get your own private server and won't have to compete with other sites that could drag down your speed.

 Build your pages

-While this step won't apply to all business websites, companies that want to offer the option to pay online will need to integrate an electronic payment system into their website.
-The easiest way to do this is through a mobile payments service or by using ecommerce software.
+While this step won't apply to all business websites, companies that want to offer the option to pay online will need to integrate electronic payment systems into their websites.
+The easiest way to do this is through e-commerce software or third-party payment processors.

 Test and publish your website